 The Orland Housing Element update process for 2021-2029 employed an outreach effort to engage a wide spectrum of the community, while also navigating the necessary restrictions imposed by COVID-19.
 This effort included a stakeholder contact list, utilization of a variety of methods to disseminate information and engage residents in the process, social media posts, a webpage on the City's website with resources and announcements, a focus group with low-income residents, and two community workshops.
 After the draft document was completed, it was posted for public review on the City's website beginning October 14, 2021.
 It was subsequently scheduled for review and comment at public hearings at the Orland Planning Commission on November 18, 2021 and the Orland City Council on February 1, 2022.
-The document was revised in October 2023 pursuant to the California Housing and Community Development (HCD) post-adoption review and then posted for a seven-day public review period as required on (date to be determined).
-(To be determined) comments were received by the city from the public during this review period.
-The 2021-2028 Housing Element was then re-adopted by the City Council on (date to be determined).
+The document was revised in October 2023 pursuant to the California Housing and Community Development (HCD) post-adoption review and then posted for a seven-day public review period on November 11th and closed to November 20th, 2023.
+No comments were received by the city from the public during this review period.
+The 2021-2028 Housing Element was then re-adopted by the City Council on May 21, 2024.